BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 We may also wish to make the payload available (although it is not part of the Semantic Conventions).

-* `messaging.message.body`: what is the message payload?
+* `messaging.messagebody`: what is the message payload?
-* `messaging.message.headers`: what are the message headers?
+* `messaging.messageheaders`: what are the message headers?

 We should check Activity.IsAllDataRequested and only add the attributes if it is.
 Likely options we would need: